Back Pain and Sports InjuriesAsheville, NC Back Pain Treatment

 In a piece published in the journal Sports Health, several studies were reviewed and analyzed to determine what effect, if any, chiropractic had on low back pain in athletes.
 And what they discovered after sifting through all of the research is that chiropractic adjustments and heat were "the most strongly supported evidence-based therapies."

-In other words, based on the studies and their findings, the authors concluded that chiropractic worked better than anti-inflammatory medications, muscle relaxants, and short and long-term physical therapy.
+In other words, based on the studies and their findings, the authors concluded that chiropractic worked better than anti-inflammatory medications and muscle relaxants.
 It even provided more positive results in regard to pain management and greater ease when performing daily activities than medical care, soft tissue treatment, and several other common back pain remedies people typically use in an effort to feel better.

 Additionally, chiropractic is a natural treatment option which means that it won't negatively impact sports performance the way some medications and other treatment methods can.
 That makes it a top choice when it comes to keeping you out of pain and in the game.